NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 suggested to be generous with the uncertainties.
 For CTX they are likely rather large.

+The report files mentioned in :numref:`jitter_out_files` can be very helpful in evaluating how well the jitter solver worked, even before rerunning stereo.

 The model states (:numref:`csm_state`) of optimized cameras are saved with names like::